jsmoriss/nbsp-french/readme.txt

 If the `<!--:fr-->` HTML  tag is found (used by some multilingual plugins), non-breaking spaces are added only between the `<!--:fr-->` and `<!--:-->` HTML tags.

 <blockquote>
-<p>There are no plugin settings to adjust &mdash; simply install and activate the plugin.</p>
+<p>There are no plugin settings to update or adjust &mdash; simply install and activate the plugin.</p>
 </blockquote>

 = Filters for Developers =